deehzee/integer-partitions/README.md

 But with `-O3` optimization turned on, it seems that Merca1 is the fastest.
 For generating descending composition, it seems that ZS1 is the fastest.

+## TODO

+Try wrapping around the C program library as a python library.
+The pure python implementation (`partition.py`) is very slow.
+I may also try other methods of optimizations.